telus/tds-core/packages/ButtonLink/ButtonLink.md

 - Keep the text short and able to fit on a single line (our recommendation is 2-24 characters)
 - Make sure the button text describes an action
 - Buttons should not be disabled

+### OLD and NEW ButtonLink variants

+**Deprecated:** New ButtonLink variants have been introduced.
+Future projects should adopt the new variants, as the older variants will be deprecated.
+Avoid using both new and old variants together within the same experience.

+Please refer to the [Button](#/Forms?id=button) documentation for more details.

 ### Placing buttons on dark backgrounds